Inhalant Addiction: Signs, Symptoms, Risks, and Treatment Resources

 What to do if you suspect someone is overdosing on inhalants:

-To ensure the person’s best chance of survival, you should call 911 right away.
-Stay with the person and make sure they’re as safe as possible until medical help arrives.
+To ensure the person’s best chance of survival, you should call 911 immediately.
+Stay with the person and ensure they’re safe until medical help arrives.

 Dangers of Long-Term Inhalant Use

-Inhalants have a seriously negative effect on the brain and the rest of the nervous system.
-They slow down the nervous system and make it difficult to speak properly and remember things.
+Inhalant abuse can cause significant harm to the brain and nervous system, leading to cognitive impairments, memory issues, and motor function problems, among other health issues.
+They slow down the nervous system and make speaking properly difficult and remembering things difficult.
 Some may develop internal organ damage, hearing loss, and difficulty breathing due to lung damage.
 Cognitive decline is another common issue.

 Mixing Inhalants with Other Drugs